nergalex/xc-ce-s3-demo/readme.rst

    :alt: Customer Edge in a HUB

-2. Limit access to your S3 bucket
+2. Limit the access on your S3 bucket
 *****************************************

 a) S3 listener